Holy Trinity Episcopal Church – 7:30 PM

 Kick off your holiday season with this annual Fayetteville tradition attracting hundreds!
-This “Gift to the Community” is a partnership with the Fayetteville Symphony Orchestra and will be conducted by Maestro Stefan Sanders.
-Featured soloists will be Caroline Vaughn (Soprano), Leigh Montague (Mezzo), Melvin Ezzell (Tenor), and Jeffery Jones (Bass).
+This “Gift to the Community” is a partnership with the Fayetteville Symphony Orchestra.
+Join our celebrated organizations with guest soloists Caroline Vaughn (Soprano), Brenda Vandervort-Miller (Mezzo), Melvin Ezzell (Tenor). and Ramelle Brooks (Bass).
 Typically, we invite anyone who has sung this piece to join us from the audience or attend rehearsals and stand with the choir!
-The performance is of what is typically known as the “Christmas portion” of the work (Part the First), ending with the famous “Hallelujah Chorus!”
+The performance is typically known as the “Christmas portion” of the work, ending with the famous “Hallelujah Chorus!”

 “Voices of a Community”